developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/samples/scanandpair/index.md

 This sample application will show how the Scan and Pair API can be used to pair two bluetooth devices programmatically.

 ##Prerequisites
-- Java JDK
-- Eclipse with ADT plugin or  Android Studio
-- EMDK for Android
-- An EMDK supported Android device

-For more information about setting up the EMDK please see the [EMDK Setup Guide](/emdk-for-android/4-1/guide/setup).

 For this sample, you will need two Android Bluetooth devices, one must be an EMDK for Android supported device.
 You will also need a barcode that contains the Bluetooth MAC address of the remote bluetooth device that we will be pairing with(The one not running the EMDK app).